Brain tumours are created when cells in your brain grow in an abnormal and uncontrolled way.

 Treatment of Brain Tumours

 Different brain tumours develop in different ways.
-Your treatment will vary depending on which type you have, how advanced it is, and where it is in your brain.
-Your doctor will discuss what your treatment options are and give you advice and information.
+Your treatment will vary.
+Your doctor will discuss what you the different treatment options and give you advice and information.

-If your tumour is slow-growing and you don’t have many symptoms, you might not need any treatment straight away.
-Your healthcare team will monitor you closely and you’ll have routine check-ups and scans.
+If your tumour is slow-growing and you don’t have many symptoms, you might not need any treatment right away.

 You may be able to have open surgery, which is called a craniotomy, or keyhole surgery.
 This will depend on the type of brain tumour you have, as well as its size and position.
 If you have a pituitary tumour, your surgeon may be able to remove it through your nose, which is called transsphenoidal surgery.